 - A family* is a married, civil partnered or cohabiting couple with or without children, or a lone parent, with at least one child, who live at the same address.
 Children may be dependent or non-dependent.

-- A household is one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room, sitting room or dining area.
+- A household** can be one person living alone, a family, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room, sitting room or dining area.
 A household can consist of more than one family, or no families in the case of a group of unrelated people.

-- Dependent children are those aged under 16 living with at least one parent, or aged 16 to 18 in full-time education, excluding all children who have a spouse, partner or child living in the household.
+- Dependent children*** are those aged under 16 living with at least one parent, or aged 16 to 18 in full-time education, excluding all children who have a spouse, partner or child living in the household.
 Non-dependent children are those living with their parent(s) and either aged 19 or over, or 16 to 18 and not in full-time education, or who have a spouse, partner or child living in the household.

 - Once a person either lives with a partner or has a child, they are considered to have formed their own family and are no longer counted as being part of their parents’ family even if they still live in the same household.